 What is vintage?

 The Oxford Dictionary definition of vintage is ‘something from the past of high quality,’ such as a piece of furniture, an artwork or a fashion item, ‘especially something representing the best of its kind.’
-Though the word is often used casually to describe any old or nostalgic man-made object, strictly speaking, an item needs to be of a certain age in order to be categorised as vintage.
+The term is often used as a general way of describing something old, however an item has to be of a certain age to be classed as vintage.

 How old is vintage?